Sphere eversion: History

 An existence proof for crease-free sphere eversion was first created by Smale (1958).

 It is difficult to visualize a particular example of such a turning, although some digital animations have been produced that make it somewhat easier.
 The first example was exhibited through the efforts of several mathematicians, including Arnold S. Shapiro and Bernard Morin, who was blind.
 On the other hand, it is much easier to prove that such a "turning" exists, and that is what Smale did.

 Smale's graduate adviser Raoul Bott at first told Smale that the result was obviously wrong (Levy 1995).

 His reasoning was that the degree of the Gauss map must be preserved in such "turning"—in particular it follows that there is no such turning of S^{1} in R^{2}.
 But the degrees of the Gauss map for the embeddings f and −f in R^{3} are both equal to 1, and do not have opposite sign as one might incorrectly guess.
 The degree of the Gauss map of all immersions of S^{2} in R^{3} is 1, so there is no obstacle.
 The term "veridical paradox" applies perhaps more appropriately at this level: until Smale's work, there was no documented attempt to argue for or against the eversion of S^{2}, and later efforts are in hindsight, so there never was a historical paradox associated with sphere eversion, only an appreciation of the subtleties in visualizing it by those confronting the idea for the first time.

-See h-principle for further generalizations.
+See h-principle (homotopy principle) for further generalizations.